 One of the proposed sites is in Piddlehinton, where a new temporary traveller site recently opened for use.
-The village already has one permanent site.'No commitment'
+The village already has one permanent site.

 Of the sites being proposed, five are in west Dorset, two in east Dorset and one is in north Dorset.